-On 13 February 2009, the “collectif des parties civiles pour le Rwanda” filed a complaint in Mayotte for the crimes he committed during the genocide.
-The public prosecutor of Mayotte opened the case.
+On 13 February 2009, the NGO Collectif des parties civiles pour le Rwanda filed a complaint in Mayotte for the crimes he committed during the genocide.
+The Prosecutor of Mayotte opened the case.

-International Criminal Tribunal for Rwanda and French Court (Tribunal de Grande Instance de Paris) rejected the application for extradition to Rwanda of Simbikangwa.
+The International Criminal Tribunal for Rwanda and the Paris Court (Tribunal de Grande Instance de Paris) rejected Simbikangwa’s application for extradition to Rwanda.

-The Trial took place from 4 February 2014 until 14 March 2014 and Simbikangwa was sentenced to 25 years of prison in Paris for his participation in the Rwandan genocide and for having been an accomplice of crimes against humanity.
+The trial took place from 4 February 2014 to 14 March 2014.
+Simbikangwa was sentenced to 25 years of prison in Paris for his participation in the Rwandan genocide and for having been an accomplice of crimes against humanity.

 Simbikangwa appealed this judgment.
 On 3 December 2016, the French Criminal Court (Cour d’Assises de Bobigny) confirmed the verdict on appeal.

-On 24 May 2018, the French highest court (the Cour de Cassation) rejected his last recourse appeal and confirmed his sentence to 25 years imprisonment.
+On 24 May 2018, the French Supreme Court (Cour de Cassation) rejected Simbikangwa last recourse appeal and confirmed his sentence to 25 years imprisonment.

 Rwanda has been historically inhabited by three distinct social groups, known as Hutu, Tutsi and Twa.
 Between April and July 1994 the country was torn apart by a bloody genocide, during which extremist Hutu people targeted Tutsis and moderate Hutus.
 The United Nations Assistance Mission for Rwanda (UNAMIR) was powerless against those committing the genocide, as the peacekeeping troops were outnumbered.